Skip to main content

 Have you seen the videos of toddlers swiping on books as if they were iPads?
-Let's face it, kids today are growing up with screens.
-Your preschooler probably already knows about video game characters like Sonic and Pokémon from popular kids' tv shows.
+Let’s face it, kids today are growing up with screens.
+Your preschooler probably already knows about video game characters like Sonic and Pokémon from popular kids TV shows.
 So, what do you do when your 5-year-old asks about playing video games, and where do you even start?
-We’re here to help, with some useful tips to promote good screen-time habits together with some age-appropriate games to play with your kid.
+We’re here to help, with some useful tips to promote good screen time habits together with some age-appropriate games to play with your kid.

 Set limits from the start

 As with all screen time, it’s important to set time limits.
-We started off with thirty minutes for our kids.
+We started off with 30 minutes for our kids.
 Keep your kids mindful by having them help you set an alarm.
 On a phone or tablet, just use the device itself.
 For console gaming, we use the oven timer.
-And be sure to check the total screen time occasionally (found under settings) — it’s easy to agree to a few more minutes here and there and lose track of the actual minutes they’ve logged.
+For a child (like mine) who has a hard time truly understanding how long 10 or 20 minutes is, consider using a visual timer.
+A quick glance will help kids know when time is almost up (this really helped at our house).

 Devices to use

 One important thing to consider for some phone/tablet games: Many of these devices encourage players to watch ads to earn in-game currency or to purchase items for random bonus content.
-This “loot box” phenomenon can create an effect similar to gambling addiction.
+This “loot box” phenomenon can create an effect similar to a gambling addiction.
 The research we’re just starting to see is scary — so we suggest keeping a very close eye on any games that utilize purchasable in-game upgrades.
 Make sure that purchases are password-protected on all your devices, or you may be in for a nasty surprise.

 Games to try

 Gigantosaurus is based on the Disney Channel show of the same name.
-In it, your little gamer will race around a prehistoric world doing small puzzles and platforming challenges.
+In it, your little gamer will race around a prehistoric world, doing small puzzles and platforming challenges.
 It’s pretty standard fare, but your child will probably love it even if they don’t know the show.

 In Alba: A Wildlife Adventure, the protagonist Alba helps people protect a local nature reserve.
 It’s got a great positive message about working for social change, without sacrificing fun.